 ESSENTIAL FUNCTIONAL COMPETENCIES

 • Assessment.
 Defining, diagnosing, and conceptualizing problems and issues associated with individuals, groups, and/or organizations.
 An example is conducting a functional analysis, or using measures of cognitive styles to contribute to the understanding of the client/patient’s presentation.

 • Intervention.
 Developing, implementing, and evaluating interventions designed to produce positive change.
 An example is, based on one’s assessment, using a case formulation to select treatment goals and intervention strategies.

-• Application of the Science Underlying Cognitive and Behavioral Psychology.
-Producing, consuming, or communicating scientific theory and knowledge relevant to cognitive and behavioral practice.
+• Application of the Science Underlying Behavioral and Cognitive Psychology.
+Producing, consuming, or communicating scientific theory and knowledge relevant to behavioral and cognitive practice.
 An example is citing relevant research that informs your particular treatment interventions.

 OPTIONAL FUNCTIONAL COMPETENCIES

 • Supervision and Management.
 The guidance, direction, and monitoring of trainees, residents, staff, or programs.
-An example is supervision of a psychology intern using a cognitive and behavioral approach.
+An example is supervision of a psychology intern using a behavioral and cognitive approach.

 • Teaching.
-Formal teaching (including workshops, coursework, and presentations) related to Cognitive and Behavioral Psychology.
+Formal teaching (including workshops, coursework, and presentations) related to Behavioral and Cognitive Psychology.

 • Ethics and Legal Foundations.
 Awareness and application of appropriate ethical and legal practice requirements.

 • Individual and Cultural Diversity.
 Awareness and sensitivity in working with diverse individuals, groups, and communities that represent various cultural and personal background and characteristics.

 • Interpersonal Interactions.
 Skills to relate effectively and meaningfully to individuals, groups, and/or communities, and to function effectively in interdisciplinary systems.